 3. Fuel Up With the Right Foods

-Your body needs energy to adjust to high altitudes.
-Stick to a high-carb diet before and during your trek.
-Carbs help your body use oxygen more efficiently—so yes, this is your excuse to eat that extra bowl of pasta.
+Your body needs plenty of energy to adjust to high altitudes.
+Eating a diet rich in carbohydrates before and during your trek can make a big difference.
+Carbohydrates help your body use oxygen more easily, which is super helpful when you are way up in the mountains.
+So go ahead and enjoy that extra bowl of pasta.
+It is actually working in your favor.

 Staying Healthy While You’re on the Trail